“Tick. Tick. Tick.

 This is the sound of your life running out.”

-A wee post about Swindon’s Jubilee clock which, having been moved from its original town centre home, now resides outside Swindon’s railway station.
+A wee post about Swindon’s Jubilee clock.
+Moved from its original town centre home, it now resides outside Swindon’s railway station.

 How long a minute is, depends on which side of the bathroom door you’re on. ~Zall’s Second Law